-(14) Includes the effects of \$7.9 million in pre-tax income associated with the 2004 sale of previously charged off accounts.

-(14) Includes the effects of 37-3 minion in prevasa include wash the 2004 safe of previously charged on accounts.
-(15) Includes the effects of 37-3 million related to adjustments for deferred tax assets of \$7.6 million and a decrease in retained earnings of \$12.8 million related to adjustments for deferred revenue and a \$1.0 million increase in prepaid expenses, a \$1.9 million decrease in accounts and adjustments for property taxes.
-(16) In accordance with the adoption of \$FAS No. 150, Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity ("\$FAS 150"), total liabilities also includes redeemable convertible voting preferred tock for the years ended December 31, 2002 through December 31, 2005.

-(17) Comparable store revenue growth for each period presented includes revenues only of stores open throughout the full period and the comparable prior period.
+- (14) Includes the effects of \$7.9 million in pre-tax income associated with the 2004 sale of previously charged off accounts. - (15) Includes the effects of adopting SAB 108 of a \$4.2 million increase in accounts receivable, an increase in accrued liabilities of \$31.0 million, a decrease in accumulated depreciation of \$6.4 million, an increase in deferred tax assets of \$7.6 million and a decrease in retained earnings of \$12.8 million related to adjustments for deferred revenue and a \$1.0 million increase in prepaid expenses, a \$1.9 million decrease in accrued liabilities, a decrease in deferred tax assets of \$1.1 million and an increase in retained earnings of \$1.8 million related to adjustments for property taxes. - (16) In accordance with the adoption of SFAS No. 150, Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity ("SFAS 150"), total liabilities also includes redeemable convertible voting preferred stock for the years ended December 31, 2002 through December 31, 2005. - (17) Comparable store revenue growth for each period presented includes revenues only of stores open throughout the full period and the comparable prior period.